4 Simple Ways to Retain Drivers and Reduce Turnover

 1. Increase Pay and Benefits

-With how much inflation has risen over the last couple of years, your drivers may be noticing their paycheck doesn’t stretch as far as it used to.
+With how much inflation has risen recently, your drivers may be noticing their paycheck doesn’t stretch as far as it used to.
 Combined with the fact most drivers have fluctuating paychecks, financial stress can play a huge part in an employee feeling dissatisfied with their job.
-You can remedy this feeling by increasing driver pay across your organization and offer a more stable source of income to allow them to budget more effectively.
+You can remedy this feeling by increasing driver pay across your organization and offering a more stable source of income to allow them to budget more effectively.

 In addition to investing in your drivers’ financial health, it’s important to prioritize their physical and mental health.
 Providing top-tier health insurance will allow your drivers to feel comfortable seeking medical attention and keep them on the road longer.
-Consider including coverage for counseling services, offer paid time off, guarantee time at home, etc. so they have a good work-life balance and feel cared for.
+You also want to put effort into creating a healthy work-life balance, which could include coverage for counseling services, offering paid time off, guaranteeing time at home and more.

 2. Foster a Strong Company Culture